-This delicious Blueberry Lemon Pull Apart Bread is a full of lemon flavour and the perfect treat for any time of day!
+This delicious blueberry pull apart bread is a full of lemon flavour and the perfect treat for any time of day!
 This loaf is flavoured with lemon sugar and studded with blueberries.

-Filled with lemon sugar, dotted with fresh blueberries and topped with a lemon glaze, this pull apart bread can be enjoyed any time of day.
-And there’s just something fun about pulling off a slice to enjoy.
+Filled with lemon sugar, dotted with blueberries and topped with a lemon glaze, this pull apart bread can be enjoyed any time of day.
+And there’s just something so fun about pulling off a slice to enjoy any time.

 This bread is made with a great sweet dough, enriched with eggs and butter, so it has tons of flavour and great texture.